 What to do in Gainesville

 The University of Florida provides a variety of recreational opportunities for students.
 You’ll find two recreation & fitness centers and four pools on campus.
 The Reitz Union Game Room offers bowling, billiards, foosball, snooker, and table tennis.
 Lake Wauburg offers admission and activities at no cost to students, including swimming, biking, volleyball, and a climbing wall.
 If you’re looking to make new friends, try joining a UF sports club or the outdoor adventure TRIP program.
 If you’re looking to explore parks and trails off-campus, you’re in luck.
 Gainesville is home to a wide variety of community and state parks, hiking trails, natural springs, horse trails, and botanical gardens.
 While you’re off-campus, explore local shops or catch some live music.
 Tackle an escape room with friends at America’s Escape Game.
-If it’s time to celebrate that big 21st birthday, you can’t miss a night at First Magnitude Brewing Company or Arcade Bar.
+If it’s time to celebrate that big 21st birthday, you can’t miss a night at First Magnitude Brewing Company.

 Day Trips from Gainesville